 Approach to diagnosis

 Primary hyperhidrosis has specific and characteristic findings such that Adar and colleagues feel the diagnosis can be made on the basis of history and physical alone.
 These findings include its occurrence in generally young, healthy patients with a family history and onset during childhood or adolescence (facial sweating may have a later onset, however).
-Primary Hh patients typically will have bilateral, symmetric involvement of palms, soles, and/or axillae (or other specific body areas or body area combinations).
+Primary Hh patients will have bilateral, symmetric involvement of palms, soles, and/or axillae (sometimes along other specific bilateral body areas).
 There may also be a history for triggers (emotional and thermal stimuli), but it should be noted that that hyperhidrosis sweating can occur regardless of external temperature or external stress.
-As a final characteristic, patients with primary hyperhidrosis usually do not sweat during sleep.
+As a final characteristic, primary hyperhidrosis does not cause excessive sweating during sleep.